LogtalkDotOrg/logtalk.org/_pages/download.md

 you install the most recent versions of the Prolog systems.

-The *experimental* label means that some Logtalk features may not work as expected due to the backend Prolog compilers being under development and thus not stable and/or not (yet) providing required standard features.
-It may also apply to legacy Prolog compilers.
+The *experimental* label means that some Logtalk features may not work as expected due to the backend Prolog compiler being under development and thus not stable and/or not (yet) providing required standard features.
+It may also apply to legacy Prolog compilers that are no longer maintained.

 Previous Logtalk 3.x versions and legacy 2.x versions provide support for several other Prolog compilers, which are no longer supported due to lack